 - Provide ANAs with access to adjudicator training of an international standard, with its practical elements delivered by leading, highly experienced, international adjudicators. - Reduce the risk for ANAs attached to expending costs and time involved in setting up an effective appointments service in the light of uncertainty as to how many applications will be received, and thus whether the investment will be worthwhile. - Provide an experienced and thus well calibrated complaints system and disciplinary function. - Provide ANAs, adjudication users and representatives with access to technical knowledge and experience on adjudication. - Enable ANAs to adopt and to project to government and the industry, a body of published guidance, professional standards and best practice at an internationally recognised standard. - Limit the scope for accusations of amateurism, cronyism and of ANAs placing financial interests ahead of their provision of essential services.

 Qualifications and Designations

-Upon successful completion of the ADRIC - RICS Canada Adjudicator Training Program, delegates will be awarded the ADRIC - RICS Adjudicator Training Program Certificate.
+Upon successful completion of the three modules of the ADRIC - RICS Canada Adjudicator Training Program, delegates will be awarded:

+Module 1: ADRIC-RICS Introduction to Adjudication Program Certificate of Completion